Donald Trump Reportedly Told Sarah Sanders To ‘Take One For The Team’ After Kim Jong Un Winked At Her

-As The Guardian reported in a preview of Sanders’ new memoir Speaking for Myself: Faith, Freedom, and the Fight of Our Lives, she claimed that while at a summit in Singapore in June 2018, she spotted Kim looking at her.
+As The Guardian reported in a preview of Sanders’ new memoir, Speaking for Myself: Faith, Freedom, and the Fight of Our Lives, she claimed that while at a summit in Singapore in June of 2018, she spotted Kim looking at her.

 Sanders describes the incident where Trump offered Kim a TicTac who popped one in his mouth and blew out air to make sure the North Korean dictator knew that it was a mint and not a poisonous substance.
 The two then bonded over topics like sports.
 That’s when she noticed that she was being watched.